Hyper-Independence in Relationships: Origins, Consequences, and the Link to Avoidant Attachment

 Skillful communication

-Foster open communication with your partner.
-Learn to do this skillfully, as people who are excessively independent might find themselves tending to be painfully blunt in asserting their desire for individuality with the person that most wants to share their lives.
+Learning to foster open, skillful communication is key.
+You will need to discuss your individual needs, desires, and boundaries while also acknowledging the importance of emotional connection and shared experiences within the relationship.
+People who are excessively independent might find themselves tending to be painfully blunt in asserting their desire for individuality with the person that most wants to share their lives.

+Communication is an art form and not one that necessarily comes naturally to even highly compatible partners.
 Learn to negotiate and compromise with one another in a way that allows you to feel that you each have the others’ best interests at heart.
 Discuss how you can show each other that you truly value the other's individuality, interests, and personal growth, as well as making sure the relationship is a shared priority.
 Being able to trust that both your individual selves and relationship as a couple will be given time, space and attention helps to build a sense of safety for both partners.

 Accept vulnerability

 Entering into a connected, intimate relationship requires us to accept the risk of hurt.
-While we can take precautions to minimise the risk, we must develop the confidence that we will also be able to survive if we are hurt or disappointed again.
-Learn to be vulnerable with your partner.
 Vulnerability is the cornerstone of emotional intimacy and strengthens the bond between partners.

 Establish rituals of connection